HasibulAlam01/Data-Structure-/README.md

 In the future, the system can be improved by replacing arrays with linked lists for dynamic storage, adding file handling for data persistence, using hash tables for faster searching, and developing a graphical user interface.

-Overall, the MindCare System demonstrates how core data structures can be applied to solve real-world problems such as mental health tracking and appointment management, providing a strong foundation for more advanced systems.
+Overall, the MindCare System demonstrates how core data structures can be applied to solve real-world problems such as mental health tracking and appointment management, providing a strong foundation for more advanced Systems er.